Some works to residential properties do not require planning permission and can be carried out under Permitted Development (PD) regulations.

 To find out if your property still has its PD rights, please see the instructions in our Planning FAQs.
 If you would like us to undertake the check for you, this will attract a fee.
 Please see the Pre-application advice service we offer.

 Is the work you wish to carry out Permitted Development?

 Planning Officers can only advise informally whether specific proposals might require planning permission.
 If you would like written confirmation from us that you do not need planning permission you need to apply for a Certificate of Lawfulness.
 There are two different forms depending on whether you have done the work or would like to.
 If you have not already done the work, choose the Certificate of Lawfulness (Proposed) forms.
 If you have already done the work you need Certificate of Lawfulness (Existing) forms.

-Having such a Certificate can be particularly useful if you wish to sell your house in the future, as it provides written proof that work you have done to your house did not require planning permission.
+Having such a Certificate can be particularly useful if you wish to sell your property in the future, as it provides written proof that work you have done did not require planning permission.

 New PD and Prior Notification regulations introduced in 2013 and revised in 2014 & 2015 - re: Single Storey Rear Extensions, Changes of Use from Office to Residential and multiple other Changes of Use

 Detail of these regulations is summarised at New PD rules